 Improved Sleep Quality

 Staying in shape improves sleep quality!
 If you feel drained and understimulated by your day job, it can help you relax and recharge with a vigorous workout.
-You will feel more awake, energetic and have the opportunity to live life with a lighter feeling.
+You will feel more awake, and energetic and have the opportunity to live life with a lighter feeling.

 Don’t worry about being too busy for exercise or if you are in no shape for a workout.
 It is never too late to start.
 Many people prefer to make their exercise routine in the morning because it sets the tone for a productive day.